tsnthiago/text-splitter/README.md

 ├── data.csv                 # Example data file (if applicable)
 └── .env                     # Environment variables (not included in repo)
 ```

+## Text Splitting Strategy

+This application uses a character-based text splitting strategy specifically designed to handle the analysis of social media posts from a CSV file while respecting the context window limitations of large language models (LLMs) like GPT-4.

+**Key Considerations:**

+* **Context Window Limitation:** LLMs have a finite context window, which restricts the amount of text they can process at once.
+This poses a challenge when analyzing lengthy social media posts.
+* **Line Integrity:** Each social media post, represented as a line in the CSV file, should be treated as a single unit to prevent fragmentation during analysis.

+**Implementation:**

+The application leverages LangChain's `CharacterTextSplitter` with the following configurations:

+1. **Line-Based Splitting:** The `CharacterTextSplitter` is configured with a newline character (`\n`) as the separator, ensuring that each line (post) from the CSV is processed as a complete unit, without being split across multiple chunks.

+2. **Dynamic Chunk Size Control:** The `chunk_size` parameter is dynamically calculated based on the LLM's token limit, ensuring that each chunk's total token count (including the analysis prompt) remains within the LLM's context window.
+This prevents lines from being broken mid-post due to exceeding the token limit.

+3. **Chunk Grouping:** The application iterates through the CSV lines and groups them into chunks based on the calculated `chunk_size`.
+This ensures efficient processing and maintains the integrity of individual posts.

+**Benefits:**

+- **Accurate Analysis:** By processing each line as a complete unit, the application ensures that the analysis considers the full context of each post, leading to more accurate insights.
+- **Efficient Token Usage:** Dynamic chunk size management optimizes token usage and avoids exceeding the LLM's context window, contributing to cost-effectiveness.

+**Future Enhancements:**

+- **Adaptive Chunk Sizing:** Implementing a more adaptive chunk sizing strategy that considers not only the token limit but also the semantic coherence of the text could further improve the analysis.
+- **Alternative Splitting Methods:** Exploring other text splitting methods offered by LangChain, such as the `RecursiveCharacterTextSplitter`, could provide alternative approaches for handling longer and more complex posts.
+- **Parallelization:** Utilizing parallel processing techniques to analyze multiple chunks concurrently could significantly improve processing speed and efficiency.

 ## Contributing